mlesnoff/ReadAsd.jl/README.md

 [here](https://github.com/pierreroudier/asdreader).
 Thanks to Pierre Roudier and Etienne Lalibert for their work on the R package.

+This package has been developed working on '.asd' files in version >= 8.

 ### <span style="color:green"> **Installation** </span>

 To install **ReadAsd** (current version; see the [news](news.md))